Certificate in Transport Maintenance - Level 1 - Full-time (North Devon)

 Equipment includes personal protective equipment (PPE boots and overalls), stationary and Level 1 technical workbook.
 Details are forwarded to all candidates prior to the start of the course.

-Learners can expect to pay an additional fee of £20 which covers materials and an embroidered name badge.
+Learners can expect to pay an additional fee of £20 which contributes to materials.

-For hygiene reasons, we suggest you invest in a personal set of appropriate coveralls and steel-toe capped safety boots.
+For hygiene reasons, we suggest you invest in a personal set of appropriate overalls and steel-toe capped safety boots.
 Additional personal protective equipment (PPE) will be provided by Petroc.

 Any trips may incur an additional cost.